Month: February 2014

 Broccoli, bell peppers and carrots are stir-fried in orange sauce.

-Finish Cooking The Orange Beef Stir Fry And Serve!
+Cook The Orange Beef Stir Fry And Serve!

 Orange Beef Stir Fry is served on top of white steamed rice.

 Hope you will consider trying this yummy orange beef stir fry.
-It is really scrumptious!
-Thanks for stopping by, and I hope you will come back soon for more delicious recipes.
-Have a GREAT day!
+It is really scrumptious, and I am confident you and those you love will enjoy it, too!

 Looking For More BEEF Recipes?